akoch23/ME700-Assignment_3/tutorials/example_1.md

 The existing FEA discretization modules grant users the ability to analyze and visualize several finite element types.
 In this example, a 2D triangular element with 3 nodes will be used.

-Additionally, the exact syntax that you will need to define some of these variables are explained within the discretization and discretization_demo_helper_fcns modules, so you could have those open concurrently with this tutorial.
+Additionally, the exact syntax that you will need to define some of these variables are explained within the discretization and discretization_demo_helper_fcns modules, so you may have those open concurrently with this tutorial.

 **Visualization of Gauss Points and Element Nodes for 2D Triangular Element with 3 Nodes**